 WCB Service Updates

-Benefit payments and return-to-work management are continuing.
+Benefit payments and return-to-work management continue.

 Sign up for online channels and direct deposit.